u-boot/u-boot/doc/usage/cmd/bootmeth.rst

-    1    1  efi                 EFI boot from an .efi file 2    2  pxe                 PXE boot from a network device 3    3  sandbox             Sandbox boot for testing 4    4  efi_mgr             EFI bootmgr flow
+    1    1  efi                 EFI boot from an .efi file 2    2  pxe                 PXE boot from a network device 3    3  sandbox             Sandbox boot for testing glob    4  efi_mgr             EFI bootmgr flow
 =====  ===  ==================  =================================

 The fields are as follows:

 Order:
     The order in which these bootmeths are invoked for each bootdev.
 If this shows as a hyphen, then the bootmeth is not in the current ordering.
+If it shows as 'glob', then this is a global bootmeth and should be at the end.

 Seq:
     The sequence number of the bootmeth, i.e. the normal ordering if none is set